 Much of what we see in the “Post-Modern” version of “Christian” teaching is that if Jesus were here now He wouldn’t be a Christian.
 In other words, the “Church” has got it wrong.
 While much of what I see “Christian” leaders doing these days seems to verify that statement, there is still the core of genuine Believers who make up the Invisible True Church that do not have it wrong.
 They know in whom they have believed.
-They know that their Lord and Saviour is God.
-I read a book review the other day about a book by Dennis Johnson titled The Triumph of the Lamb.
-The reviewer stated, “…Revelation fortifies the church against the Enemy’s wiles by disclosing the profound paradoxes of Christ’s victory and glory.
-The central themes of Revelation converge with Christ’s triumph over the Enemy.”
-We serve a risen Saviour whose Preeminence is over all.
+They know that their Lord and Savior is God.
+We serve a risen Savior whose Preeminence is over all.

 15 He is the image of the invisible God, the firstborn of all creation.
-16 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities-all things were created through him and for him.
-17 And he is before all things, and in him all things hold together.
-18 And he is the head of the body, the church.
-He is the beginning, the firstborn from the dead, that in everything he might be preeminent.
-19 For in him all the fullness of God was pleased to dwell, 20 and through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.
-(Colossians 1:15-20 ESV)
+16 For by Him all things were created, both in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things have been created through Him and for Him.
+17 He is before all things, and in Him all things hold together.
+18 He is also head of the body, the church; and He is the beginning, the firstborn from the dead, so that He Himself will come to have first place in everything.
+19 For it was the Father’s good pleasure for all the fullness to dwell in Him, 20 and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven.
+Colossians 1:15-20 (NASB)

 Jesus Christ is the perfect image or exact likeness of God.
 He is the very form of God because He is God.
 Yes, He became a man in His incarnation.
 He is both.
 He is the God/Man.
 (Philippians 2:6; John 1:14; John 14:9) However, He is still fully God.